jeff3dx/react-query-params/README.md

 	const value = this.queryParams.food;

-### 2. Set a query param values
+### 2. Set query param values
 Semantically similar to React's setState():

 	this.setQueryParams({ lunch: 'nutella' });

-When you set query param values an update is triggered just like setState(). (setQueryParams() does not have or need an asynchronous variation.)
+When you set query param values an update is triggered just like setState().

+setQueryParams() does not have or need an asynchronous variation.

 ### Optional - Define defaultQueryParams